 CHISINAU – Nature protectors in Moldova do not always have it easy.
 This is especially true for the volunteer rangers of the country's national parks, who have long lacked equipment and institutional support.
 This is now changing as the rangers organise themselves, network internationally and receive material support thanks to the Czech Republic.
 Details were presented at a conference on Tuesday by the NGOs Arnika (Czech Republic) and Biotica (Moldova), which are implementing a long-term project to support the volunteers.
+A recording of the event can be found towards the end of the text.

 For a long time, dozens of volunteer rangers of Moldovan nature protected areas lacked both public recognition and institutional protection, protecting the country’s natural riches from illegal logging, poachers and other threats without necessary equipment and international support.
 But things have moved on; last year, the Moldovan Association of Voluntary Rangers was founded in Moldova and has joined international structures that are helping it to strengthen local conservation capacity by sharing experiences.